StereoKit/StereoKit/docs/Pages/Reference/Input/Controller.md

 |[Handed]({{site.url}}/Pages/Reference/Handed.html) handed|The handedness of the controller to get the             state of.|
 |RETURNS: [Controller]({{site.url}}/Pages/Reference/Controller.html)|A reference to a class that contains state information about the indicated controller.|

-Gets raw controller input data from the system.
-Note that not all buttons provided here are guaranteed to be present on the user's physical controller.
-Controllers are also not guaranteed to be available on the system, and are never simulated.